rossgk2/physmath/README.md

 Aside from distancing itself from the "conjecture and prove" approach, there are many specific instances in which traditional approaches to math fail that my work rectifies.
 Here's a list of sins typical math commits that my works rectify:

+- Not stopping to pause at the fact that pi being a constant, and not a function of the radius of the circle, is actually kinda cool.
 - In the precalculus setting, conflating functions (e.g. f) with functions evaluated on inputs (e.g. f(x)).
 - Not explaning why definitions involving exponents, such as b^x := 1/b^{-x} are natural.
 - Stating the chain rule by using the vague notion of differentiation with respect to "u = g(x)", rather than defining df/dg := f' compose g, and stating the chain rule as d(f compose g)/dx = df/dg dg/dx.